NeoAxis/NeoAxisEngine/README.md

 <li>1.
 When publishing your product, you must add "Made with NeoAxis Engine (www.neoaxis.com)" with the product information and in its credits.
 </li>

 <li>2.
 You can distribute the NeoAxis editor with your product.
-When you distribute the NeoAxis editor, or any another application which uses editor's code, the window title of the application should contains a text in the form:
+When you do it the window title must be:

   "Your project name - NeoAxis Engine 2020.3 (www.neoaxis.com)".